 Violins used to be a little bit different than they are today

 Another fact is that the violin is the smallest and highest-pitched soprano instrument in the family that is still in regular use.

 Many stringed instruments had a long path in folk music before becoming recognized as classical instruments, while the violin gained recognition after going mainstream.

-The violin bow hair can be made up of a variety of materials, but the most common used is horsehair, and normally contains 150 to 200 hairs.
+The violin bow hair can be made out of a variety of materials, but the most common one used is horsehair, normally the bow contains 150 to 200 hairs.

 During the 19th century, the violin bow was shaped like a hunting bow.